nikitkuzi/lightspeed_task/README.md

 Overall, I enjoyed using GO and I definitely will be learning it more.

 I have written some commentaries in the code, but the code and ideas are pretty easy to follow anyway.
+I was treating this task more like a Leetcode problem, rather than production code, so I was not handling errors, comments etc

 Also, I havent tested the solutions on Windows or MacOS.
 There were no restrictions for the task, and I am using Ubuntu.
 I think that these solutions might not work on Windows or MacOS, due to different ways of reading/writing to a file.
 But I think that this problem should not be that hard to fix.